diacritics/node-diacritics-transliterator/README.md

 The `version` parameter (`string` or `number`) will accept the following values:

-- v#`, where `v` is the abbreviation for "version" and `#` is the database major version release value (e.g. `1`).
+- `v#`, where `v` is the abbreviation for "version" and `#` is the database major version release value (e.g. `1`).
 - `#` may be set as a numeric value or string.
 - Parsed values must be greater than zero and less than or equal to the current major release version.

 Invalid values will be ignored and the version will remain unchanged.

-The returned value will be a string with a leading "v" (for version) followed by the currently set version number.
+The returned value will be a `string` with a leading "v" (for version) followed by the currently set version number.

 ### diacritics.getVersion()

 Upon initialization, this function will always return the current major release version of the diacritics API.

+It has no parameters.

 ```js
 var diacritics = require("diacritics-transliterator");
 diacritics.getVersion(); // "v1" returned
 ```

-The returned value will be a string with a leading "v" (for version) followed by the currently set version number.
+The returned value will be a `string` with a leading "v" (for version) followed by the currently set version number.

 ### diacritics.getLanguage(code)